 Learn more about pricing and inclusions on the TrustedHousesitters website.

 How to Get Your First House Sit with TrustedHousesitters

 Plan to spend a few hours setting up your profile initially, then a few hours searching for sit, and another hour or more to send your application message and have an online interview.

 1. Complete Your Entire Profile (& Update Regularly)

-It goes without saying that you are going to need to sign up for a TrustedHousesitters membership, but then what?
+It goes without saying that you are going to need to sign up for a TrustedHousesitters membership.
+But then what?
 This is the part a lot of people struggle with – the dreaded profile!
 Womp.
 Womp.

 If you’ve seen any rom-com about online dating, you know writing about yourself is a challenge.
 I actually worked at a dating service as my first real job and had to help people write bios.
 I can tell you … some people are REALLY, painfully bad at writing about themselves.

-A few things to get you started: Tell why you are interested in housesitting, tell about your previous experience with animals, homes, gardens, etc. Also, share what your work situation is, since a lot of people wonder how often you will be home and how available you will be.
+A few things to get you started: Tell why you are interested in housesitting and about your previous experience with animals, homes, gardens, etc. Also, share what your work situation is, since a lot of people wonder how often you will be home and how available you will be.